WerWolv/EdiZon/README.md

 10. Import PC app search result for validation and testing.
 11. Create dmnt cheat code from pointer chain found.

 PS: In app help on button combo currently don't show enough hints.
-Please refer to wiki for instructions on how to use the app.
+Please refer to https://github.com/tomvita/EdiZon-SE/wiki for instructions on how to use the app.